hankbao/libreboot/docs/archive_old.md

 --------------------------------------------------------

 -   The changes below were made in a git repository, unlike in previous releases.
-Descriptions below are copied from \'git log\'.
+Descriptions below are copied from 'git log'.
 -   Update .gitignore for new dependencies.
 -   Use a submodule for i945-pwm.
--   Don\'t clean packages that fail or don\'t need cleaning.
+-   Don't clean packages that fail or don't need cleaning.
--   Don\'t clean i945-pwm, it\'s not needed.
+-   Don't clean i945-pwm, it's not needed.
 -   Regression fix: Parabola live ISO boot issues
 -   Re-enable background images in ISOLINUX/SYSLINUX GRUB parser menus
 -   Regression fix: Re-add CD-ROM (ata0) in GRUB